(aka "Doulos: The Finger Man" or "The Finger Man" or "Lo Spione")

 Comments:

-There is a bit of softness in the image, but certainly less than one might expect for a 40 year old film.
-I see some good film grain, the audio was clear if unpronounced, excellent subtitles and the Extras are very complete.
+ON THE BFI: There is a bit of softness in the image, but certainly less than one might expect for a 40 year old film.
+The audio was clear if unpronounced, excellent subtitles and the Extras are excellent and make for a very complete package.
 BFI has done another competent job in bringing this Melville classic to DVD.
-Bravo! out of
+Bravo

 Gary W. Tooze